krhaydon/vendorspender/README.md

-This is a library of scripts that I use to quality control assets digitized by a vendor.
-All of these scripts were written with the assistance of AI, primarily ChatGPT, but tested extensively before adoption.
+This is a library of scripts that I use to quality control assets - video, audio, images, text - digitized by a vendor.
+These scripts were written with the assistance of AI, primarily ChatGPT, but tested extensively before adoption.